Lazy-work/bridge-docs/guide/compiler/vue/extra.md

 ## Simplify Your Code with Reactivity Transform

-Since the Bridge library implements the Vue Composition API, you can also use the "Reactivity Transform" plugin from Vue Macros to streamline your code.
+Since the Unison framework implements the Vue Composition API, you can also use the "Reactivity Transform" plugin from Vue Macros to streamline your code.

 ### Setup